 - Above & Beyond – My Own Hymn Remake | Ableton Project File by Bound to Divide (Trance)

 - WA Production – FREE Ableton Progressive Trance Project Template (Trance)

 - Antidote Audio – Trap and Heavy Drum & Bass Ableton Project File (Trap / Drum & Bass)

 - Nasko – Free Dubstep Project File (Dubstep)

-My favourite project file has to be Jauz – Goodies, and deadmau5 – Let Go feat.
+My favourite free ableton project files have to be Jauz – Goodies, and deadmau5 – Let Go feat.
 Grabbitz.
-It’s not every day you get to download and go through a real professional project file created by someone this big in the industry.
-I love the song and going through the project file to break it down and see how they were created was insightful.
+It’s not every day you get to download and go through the real professional project files created by artists this big in the industry.
+I love these songs and going through each project file to break them down and see how they were created was insightful.
 These are amongst the best free Ableton project files, however Goodies has to be my favorite.